nordnet/cordova-hot-code-push/README.md

 1. Add the plugin to the project.
 2. Start local server by executing `cordova-hcp server`.
-3. Add `<local-development enabled='true' />` to the `<chcp />` block of your project's `config.xml` file.
+3. Add `<local-development enabled="true" />` to the `<chcp />` block of your project's `config.xml` file.
 4. Launch the app.

 From that moment, all the changes in the web project will be detected by the plugin, and immediately loaded into the app without the need to restart it.

 You will have to restart the app only if you add some new plugin to the project.

-**Important: you should use this add-on only for the development purpose.
-Consider deleting it before building the release version by executing `cordova plugin remove cordova-hot-code-push-local-dev-addon`.**
+**Important:** you should use this add-on for development purpose only.
+Consider deleting it before building the release version by executing `cordova plugin remove cordova-hot-code-push-local-dev-addon`.

 ### Cordova config preferences